 Wander Hoan Kiem Lake

-Here you’ll find tourists sightseeing mixed with locals getting fit, playing games, and socialising.
-They were holding an event for children while we were walking around, and we were stopped a few times to have conversations with local kids wanting to practice their English (you’ll get this a lot if you look Western throughout Vietnam, people in general are very friendly and the kids would often come up and say hello and practice English with us).
+Here, you’ll find tourists sightseeing mixed with locals getting fit, playing games, and socialising.
+They were holding an event for children while we were walking around.
+So while exploring, we were stopped a few times to have conversations with local kids wanting to practice their English.
+You’ll get this a lot if you look Western throughout Vietnam, people in general are very friendly.
+Local kids would often come up and say hello and practice English with us.